 Nearly three in four employers say they have a hard time finding recent college graduates with the essential soft skills needed to succeed in the workplace.

 As a response to this need, Kentucky public higher education is developing the Kentucky Graduate Profile.
 The Profile is a set of career-focused learning outcomes each graduate should demonstrate as part of their college curriculum.

 Based on the 10 essential skills

-Unlike traditional curricula, the Graduate Profile focuses on the workforce skills, as well as the specialized content knowledge they acquire from their major, that graduates need to thrive in their careers.
-Workforce skills are based upon the 10 Essential Skills identified by higher education organizations and workforce professionals as learning outcomes all graduates need for success in their chosen fields of study.
+In addition to the specialized content knowledge students acquire from their major, the Graduate Profile focuses on the workforce skills that graduates need to thrive in their careers.
+The following 10 Essential Skills are identified by higher education organizations and workforce professionals as learning outcomes all graduates need for success in their chosen fields of study.

 - Communicate effectively: Graduates will develop their ability to communicate effectively by listening, weighing influencing factors, and responding accurately and professionally.
 They will learn to express their thoughts coherently in writing, orally, and in formal presentations.

 - Think critically in order to solve problems and create new ideas and solutions: Graduates will develop their ability to think critically by evaluating assumptions and assessing information to make informed conclusions.
 They will also learn to think creatively by combining ideas in original ways or developing new ways of addressing issues.